Crypto Terms Explained

 A hard fork in cryptocurrency is only required when an upgrade to a blockchain is so drastic that is causes previous blocks to become invalid.
-As a result, two different versions of the blockchain exist separately – one version using the old set of rules and the new version using a new set of rules.
+As a result, two versions of the blockchain must exist separately – one version using the old set of rules and the new version using a new set of rules.

 One of the most well-known examples of a hard fork is Ethereum.
 In June 2016, Ethereum was hard forked from the original Ethereum Classic blockchain when a smart contract called the DAO was hacked.

 Learn more about Ethereum and the DAO hack here – What is Ethereum?

 Keep in mind that not all blockchain upgrades result in a hard fork.
 Less drastic changes can result in a soft fork.